Poker Online

 Introduction

-This game is certainly of Oriental origin, and in fact is very similar to the Thai game Red Frog Black Frog (Gob Dum Gob Dang - กบดำกบแดง).
+In Chinese this game is known as Jiăn Hóng Diăn (pick up red spots) (揀紅點 or in simplified characters 拣红点).
+It is very similar to the Thai game Red Frog Black Frog (Gob Dum Gob Dang - กบดำกบแดง) and the Indonesian game Main Merah (play red).
 The playing process whereby a card is flipped from the face-down deck after each play from a player's hand is characteristic of Oriental fishing games.

-The description below is based with permission on the description by Jen Minute (Bullock) formerly available on the page http://members.xoom.com/_XMCM/niferbee/frames/Cards/chinese.htm which unfortunately disappeared around the end of 2001, along with the whole of her 'House of Cards' site.
+The first version of the description below was based with permission on the account by Jen Minute (Bullock) on the page http://members.xoom.com/_XMCM/niferbee/frames/Cards/chinese.htm which unfortunately disappeared around the end of 2001 along with the whole of her 'House of Cards' site.
+Additional information was contributed by David Halber, Stephen Coleman, Florent Barraco and Kantaphon Tongmee.

 Players, Cards and Deal